azurecitadel/azurecitadel.github.io/labs/kubernetes/part5.md

 ```
 This script will connect to MongoDB, and inject some demo data (events and feedback) you should see some messages confirming what it has done.
 Type `exit` to leave the Bash session

-Now refresh the Smilr app in your browser, and check there are events on the home screen, and go into te reports view to validate there is example feedback in the database.
+Now refresh the Smilr app in your browser, and check there are events on the home screen, and go into the reports view to validate there is example feedback in the database.

 ## End of Module 5
 What we have at this stage in Kubernetes is our desired state